lucy-sha512/archethic-docs/docs/learn/arch_consensus.md

 ## Atomic Commitment

-The Arch Ethic Blockchain is built on `Hypergeometric distribution` principles, which, in the presence of an unpredictable election and formal consensus, enable one to achieve, with a 99.99999999 percent of certainty, the same result from 197 nodes as one would from 100,000 nodes.
+The Archethic Blockchain is built on `Hypergeometric distribution` principles, which, in the presence of an unpredictable election and formal consensus, enable one to achieve, with a 99.99999999 percent of certainty, the same result from 197 nodes as one would from 100,000 nodes.

 Since it can withstand attacks from 90% of malicious nodes, it enables consensus establishment with a small number of nodes.

 By strictly controlling disruptive nodes, which are expelled after an assessment of the source of the conflict, the danger of linked availability is ensured.

-By supporting more than 90% of malicious nodes into its network, `ARCH` consensus is above aeronautical or nuclear standard, thanks to the `Atomic Commitment` which requests the total agreement of the validation nodes and from a `Malicious Detection` algorithm to detect the malicious nodes.

 ## Heuristic Algorithm
 Heuristic Algorithms are made up of softwares (interpreters, libraries, etc.) and configuration files.